Miki, Kagawa: Climate

-Miki has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+Miki has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Miki is 15.3 °C. The average annual rainfall is 1606 mm with September as the wettest month.
 The temperatures are highest on average in January, at around 26.2 °C, and lowest in January, at around 5.0 °C.

 Demographics

-Per Japanese census data, the population of Utazu has been increasing steadily since the 1960s.
+Per Japanese census data, the population of Miki has remained relatively steady over the past half-century.

 History

 The area of Miki was part of ancient Sanuki Province.
 During the Edo Period, the area was part of the holdings of Takamatsu.
 Following the Meiji restoration, the area was organized into villages with the creation of the modern municipalities system on February 15, 1890.
 The village of Hirai was raised to town status on April 1, 1919.
 The town of Miki was created on October 1, 1954 by merging the town of Hirai and the villages of Hikami, Kamiyama, Shimotakaoka and Tanaka.
 In 1956 the village of Ido also merged into Miki, but in 1959 residents in the northern part of Ido requested their portion be transferred to the town of Nagao (present-day Sanuki city).